-To finally clear the air, we decided to make a thorough review of this supplement.
+To finally clear the air, I decided to make a thorough review of this supplement.
 What I discovered is quite shocking!

 - Help people get rid of tinnitus